LizRanZim/RegexGuide/gist-regex-hexcode.md

 ### Character Escapes

 Character Escapes are used when one of the characters that makes up a Regex is also one of the characters that you need to use in your Regex.
 So if you had a Regex where you needed to match to something that contained a { bracket, you could use a backslash \ before the open curly { , like this \{ .
 This tells the Regex that you are not starting a bracket expression but are instead wanting to use the { as a part of your match rules within your bracket expression.
+We don't have any in this example, but you may run across it so I've included it here.

 ## Author